faizm10/DressToImpress/README.md

 - University of Guelph Lang School of Business and Economics
 - Business Career Development Centre (BCDC)
 - Generous clothing donors from the Lang community
-- Built with modern web technologies for sustainability and scalability